guettli/ndayslater/README.md

 @daily ndayslater
 ```

+# What ndayslater is not

+It is not calender application.
+It is not intended for fixed dates like "On day X, Meeting with person Y in location Z".
+The ndayslater tools is intended for things you want to do, but it does not matter if you do it later.

 # Limitations

 Up to now, you can only move a message 31 days ahead.
 You can't schedule the mails to a month.